XinyuKang22/APIsOverData/sections/080_data_validation.md

   EXECUTE PROCEDURE [???];
 ```

-And fill in the *four* blank sections.
+Then fill in the *four* blank sections.

 Once the changeset has been applied, check the table definition again.